-Appendices: These may be required to record supplementary analyses of background interest or other information, which would be inappropriate in the text of your dissertation, eg, study questionnaires, Approved Codes of Practice, procedural documents.
-Your ethics committee approval letter (if required) can also be placed in an Appendix.
+Appendices: These may be required for very large tables or to record supplementary analyses of background interest which would be inappropriate in the text of your dissertation.
+Other information e.g. study questionnaires, Approved Codes of Practice, procedural documents, or your research ethics committee approval letter (if required) can also be placed in an Appendix.

 Abstract: The abstract should be written last.
-In it you should consolidate the most important features of the work including the objective, a very brief summary of the methods and principal results, conclusions and recommendations (use of structured headings is advisable).
-It is an exercise in self-control and good writing to achieve this within a limit of 250-300 words, but it can be done.
+In it you should consolidate the most important features of the work including the objective, a very brief summary of the methods, principal results, conclusions, and recommendations.
+The use of structured headings is recommended.
+It is an exercise in self-control and good writing to achieve a summary within the limit of no more than 300 words, but it can be done.
 Many of the papers read in pursuit of your dissertation will have abstracts of varying quality and so you should have an idea of what makes a good abstract and which features to include and which to avoid.

 Style: The dissertation should be written concisely in good English.
-Use a thesaurus to avoid repetition.
 Sentences should be short, precise and of simple construction.
-(It is a good discipline to go through the text carefully thinking about this, and whether some sentences of tangential relevance could be removed altogether - less is often more!)
+(It is a good discipline to go through the text carefully thinking about this, and whether some sentences of tangential relevance could be removed altogether - less is often more.)

 You should avoid jargon (both medical and 'management') and unnecessary convolution.
 Where abbreviations are required they should be written in full the first time and followed by the abbreviation in brackets.
-Subsequently the abbreviation should be used, e.g., Health & Safety Executive (HSE).
+Subsequently the abbreviation should be used, e.g. Health & Safety Executive (HSE).
 Follow the normal conventions of scientific writing including standard units of measurement.
 Tables and figures should be numbered and should have a title.
 Large tables and figures should be placed on individual pages adjacent to the relevant text.
 The table of contents and page numbering must be accurate.
 Citations must be accurate and in the correct style.
 Each main section should start on a new page.